Daniel Daneshvar: Career

-Daneshvar is a brain injury physician in the Department of Physical Medicine and Rehabilitation at Spaulding Rehabilitation Hospital, Harvard Medical School in Boston, Massachusetts.
-His research focuses on identifying and characterizing the relationship between exposure to repetitive head impacts, and its effect on the development of neurodegenerative disease.
-In addition, he studies the incidence and prevalence of CTE in high risk populations.
+Daneshvar is Chief of Brain Injury Rehabilitation in the Department of Physical Medicine and Rehabilitation at Spaulding Rehabilitation Hospital, Harvard Medical School in Boston, Massachusetts.
+As Director of the HealthSpan Lab, he studies the biological, behavioral, and environmental factors that influence healthy aging and long-term function.
+In addition, his research focuses on identifying and characterizing the relationship between exposure to repetitive head impacts, and its effect on the development of early aging and neurodegenerative disease, including CTE.
 Daneshvar's work has been published in the Journal of the American Medical Association, Annals of Neurology, and Neurology, and has received coverage from news organizations.
 As Director of the TeachAids Institute for Brain Research and Innovation, he also focuses on improving concussion education by using novel technology to attempt to change the culture around concussion reporting.